Social Enterprise

 3. Fulfill your social mandate.

 In Canada the Salvation Army Thrift Shops are a good example of a thriving social enterprise that is profitable, environmentally responsible and provides many excellent community services.
-Skwachàys Lodge is another great example of a social enterprise.
-This Aboriginal arts and culture hotel combined with the Urban Aboriginal Fair Trade Gallery provides the ongoing support for 24 Aboriginal artist live/work studios.
-This innovative approach to supportive housing provides monetary relief to an over burdened social housing sector.
+Skwachàys Lodge in Vancouver is another great example of a social enterprise.
+This Indigenous arts and culture hotel combined with the Urban Aboriginal Fair Trade Gallery provides ongoing support for 24 Aboriginal artist live/work studios.
+This innovative approach to supportive housing provides monetary relief to an overburdened social housing sector.

-There are tremendous possibilities for charities and non-profits to partner with corporations as well as local businesses to build relationships that are both profitable and socially responsible.
+There are endless possibilities for charities and non-profits to partner with or do joint ventures with corporations as well as local businesses to build relationships that are both profitable and socially responsible.

-Joseph MacLean provides consulting, technology and communication services to non-profits looking to incubate or grow their social enterprise and to corporations seeking valuable partnerships that can be formed using this economic model to further both their connection to the community and to build good will in the marketplace as a responsible and proactive corporate citizen.
+Joseph MacLean and his team will provide consulting, technology and communication services to non-profits looking to incubate or grow their social enterprise and to corporations seeking valuable partnerships that can be formed using this economic model to further both their connection to the community and to build good will in the marketplace as a responsible and proactive corporate citizen.